Local moving companies in Minnesota

 - Elevator reservation: Be sure to reserve your building’s elevator in advance and double-check any moving policies they have.

-- State regulator: You can verify your Utah moving license on the official state regulator’s website, here.
+- State regulator: You can verify your Utah moving license status right on the state regulator’s official website, here.

-- Moving permits: You won’t need a moving permit to relocate to Utah, but you need to check out local parking regulations ahead of moving day.
+- Moving permits: You don’t need a moving permit to relocate to Utah, but it’s a good idea to review local parking rules before moving day.

 - Change of address: Be sure to submit your USPS change of address form at least one week before your move.
 This way, you can select your moving date and ensure your mail is forwarded to Utah right on time.
 Get started here.